AnishD642/FeynnLabs/README.md

 # FeynnLabs
-Collection of projects implemented during my Internship in Feynn Labs
+Collection of projects implemented during my Internship in Feynn Labs as an ML Intern.